 Metal Universe were always one of the more popular card brands from the 1990s, and they have only increased their popularity over the years thanks to their scarcity.
 You might have a tough time finding one of these in an auction – but if you do, don’t expect them to come cheap!

-Today, game jersey cards are as common as rain, but back in the 90s, they were a completely new breed of cards.
+Today, game jersey cards are as common as snow in the arctic, but back in the 90s, they were a completely new breed of cards.

 Pulling one of these back in the day was like the ultimate prize… You would feel a big satisfaction knowing you have something that almost nobody else has.
 And if you could get a Bryant card with his jersey on, even better.